flutter/website/src/platform-integration/web/wasm.md

 [Chromium and V8][] released stable support for WasmGC in Chromium 119.
 Note that Chrome on iOS uses WebKit, which doesn't yet [support WasmGC][].
-Firefox announced stable support for Wasm in Firefox 120, but currently does not work due to a [known limitation](#known-limitations).
+Firefox announced stable support for WasmGC in Firefox 120, but currently does not work due to a [known limitation](#known-limitations).

 [WasmGC]: https://github.com/WebAssembly/gc/tree/main/proposals/gc